Our view on social conditions in the IKEA Transport Supply Chain

 IKEA Transport Sub-Contracting Chain Management Programme

-The IKEA IWAY process commits all IKEA Transport’s suppliers, with whom we have a frame agreement, to comply with clear requirements on working and social conditions, health & safety and the environment.
+The IKEA IWAY process commits all IKEA Transport suppliers, with whom we have a frame agreement, to comply with clear requirements on working and social conditions, health & safety and the environment.

-As of 1st September 2017, IKEA Transport will take the next step in embedding sustainability deeper into the IKEA Transport Supply Chain by introducing minimum standards for transport sub-suppliers engaged in outsourced transportation through a new Sub-Contracting Chain Management Programme (SCCM).
+On September 1, 2017, IKEA Transport, took an important step in embedding sustainability deeper into its supply chain, by introducing minimum standards for transport sub-suppliers engaged in outsourced transportation through a new Sub-Contracting Chain Management Programme (SCCM).